 Firms, agencies, or individuals requesting information for commercial purposes are not considered to have a direct and tangible interest.
 It is illegal to inspect or disclose information contained in vital records, copy, or issue a copy of all or part of any vital record except as authorized above. more Anyone who uses false statements to obtain a vital record may be fined up to $1,000, imprisoned for up to a year, or both. more

 To make a change to a birth, death, or marriage record, you must provide a valid, government-issued photo identification to prove you are entitled to make the request.
 Acceptable documents include:

 If you are requesting a change to a birth, death, or marriage record by mail, you must include a readable copy of an approved form of identification.
 If you submit a request without an approved form of identification, the request will not be processed and will be returned to the requestor.

-You can pay for changes to birth, death, and marriage records with cash, check, or money order made payble to the General Treasurer, State of Rhode Island.
+You can pay for changes to birth, death, and marriage records with check or money order made payble to the General Treasurer, State of Rhode Island.